daimaou92/install-arch-vmwarefusion-techpreview/README.md

 # Steps

 1. Acquire an ArchLinux ISO for aarch64.
 This can be done in a variety of ways.
-I download it from the [registry](https://pkgbuild.com/~tpowa/archboot/iso/aarch64/latest/) of the awesome [Archboot](https://gitlab.archlinux.org/tpowa/archboot) project since it has started creating `aarch64` ISOs recently.
-All tests have been done with the ~350MiB file - take that as you will.
+This repo maintains one in it's [release page](https://github.com/daimaou92/install-arch-vmwarefusion-techpreview/releases).

 2. Setup a new "Custom Virtual Machine" in VMware.